ctrueden/ctrueden.github.io/_pages/deus/SessionMon13.md

 -----

-Meanwhile, Nikolai and ((CharPublicGriffin|the droid)) make small talk.
+Meanwhile, Nikolai and [the droid](CharPublicGriffin) make small talk.
 Some of the small talk ends up being pretty large talk, in a philosophical sense.

 -----